 The Historic Preservation Commission, Planning Commission, Board of Appeals, and the Board of Supervisors (referred to as "Decisionmakers" for the purposes of this Section) shall apply the following standards in their review of applications for a Permit to Demolish a Significant or Contributory Building or building within a Conservation District.
 No demolition permit may be approved unless:

-Comment [MB51]: This highlighted section was edited for clarity.
-Also, the term "Decisionmaker" was added and defined to clarify who/what is making the determinations in the following list.
+and defined to clarify who/what is making the determinations in the following list.